-- Do not at any point of time twist or bend your body.
+- Do not at any point in time twist or bend your body.
 When you turn with the object, turn with your feet and not with your body.

 The Knee-On-The- Floor Lift

-- Similar to the Squatting Lift, start placing your feet shoulder levels apart.
+- Similar to the Squatting Lift, start placing your feet shoulder-width apart.

 - Get a firm hold of the object.